-Since 31 March 2020 there has been no significant change in the financial performance or financial position of the Group, save as described in "Description of the Issuer - Recent Developments".
+Since 31 December 2020 there has been no significant change in the financial performance or financial position of the Issuer, save as described in "Description of the Issuer - Recent Developments".
+Since 30 September 2021 there has been no significant change in the financial performance or financial position of Cellnex or of the Group, save as described in "Description of the Guarantor - Recent Developments".